shahipapon/phpcrud_pdo/README.md

 # phpcrud_pdo
-Simple CRUD using php PDO
+CRUD Application with PHP, PDO, and MySQL